• Skip to main content

 Serve this Italian Bean Soup as the main entree, or make this Panzanella Salad to add the perfect complementary dish.

-Two bowls full of soup and a larger soup pot in the upper lefthand corner full of pasta Fagioli.
+Two bowls full of Italian Pasta Fagioli and a larger soup pot in the upper lefthand corner.

 It's homemade!
 Forget the trip to the Olive Garden or another Italian restaurant!
 You can make this classic Italian soup at home, and the whole family will love it.